 I highly recommend pairing these keto lemon bars with that super low carb and delicious trending coffee for a café vibe at home.

 However, if sweet and milky coffee isn’t your thing, I also have a bulletproof coffee recipe.
 It’s got all the richness and energy you want from a great cup of coffee without the caffeine crash!
-So definitely check out that recipe because pairing that with the lemon bars would make a super delicious breakfast treat too.
+So definitely check out that recipe because pairing that with the bars would make a super delicious breakfast treat too.

 More Keto Dessert Recipes To Try